navjack/KasaLightControl/API_DOCUMENTATION.md

     ```json
     {
       "ip": "string_device_ip", // Required
-      "on": boolean             // Required, true for on, false for off
+      "on": int             // Required, 1 for on, 0 for off
     }
     ```
   - **Example**: